noelmrowiec/Deep-Learning-Energy-Prices-in-Illinois/README.md

 *   Test set: 16% of the data

 Conclusions:
-■ Should motivate problem

-■ Discuss technical challenges or lessons learned in project.

-■ Should discuss conclusions (feature importance?), particularly for possible stakeholders

 Overall, we found that a recurrent neural network (RNN) worked well for predicting the energy price of Illinois.
 Our model correctly predicts the energy price within 10% of the actual price 78% of the time.
+We conclude that if you have millions of dollars on the line, this RNN would not be a good solution, as is.
+We believe the network needs to be deeper and be trained for a longer amount of time.

 For more technical results, we used the mean squared error as our loss function.
 We had the following final train/validation losses: